rvesse/stardog-docs/src/docs/web.html.md

 Stardog Web project lifecycle looks a bit like this:

-- beg, borrow, steal, or integrate some RDF data
+1. beg, borrow, steal, or integrate some RDF data
-- install Stardog Web
+1. install Stardog Web
-- generate a Stardog Web app
+1. generate a Stardog Web app1.
-- configure the app
+1. configure the app
-- run, test, customize, and extend the app
+1. run, test, customize, and extend the app
-- lather, rinse, repeat...
+1. lather, rinse, repeat...
-- deploy the app
+1. deploy the app

 ### Installing Stardog Web